 Your journey commences this morning in the southern Chilean city of Punta Arenas.
 Meet at the airport and fly to Stanley in the Falkland Islands (this flight is included in the price of your voyage).
 After a short flight, you are met on arrival and transferred to the pier.
 Stanley is currently home to just over 2,000 residents and is reminiscent of a rural town in coastal England or Scotland.
-It is charming with brightly colored houses, pretty flower-filled gardens, a quaint cathedral and several local pubs.
-The waterfront memorial, built to commemorate the lives of the servicemen lost during the Falklands War in the early 1980’s, is a sobering reminder of recent history.
-There is time to explore the town, before making your way to the ship for embarkation.
+It is charming with brightly colored houses, pretty flower-filled gardens, a quaint cathedral, and several local pubs.
+The waterfront memorial, built to commemorate the lives of the servicemen lost during the Falklands War in the early 1980s, is a sobering reminder of recent history.
+There is time to explore the town before making your way to the ship for embarkation.
 After settling in to your cabin and exploring the ship, meet the expedition team and fellow passengers.
-Excitement is in the air as you enjoy a welcome cocktail, dinner and cast off for the adventure of a lifetime.
+Excitement is in the air as you enjoy a welcome cocktail, dinner, and cast off for the adventure of a lifetime.

-Having cruised down the eastern coastline of the Falkland Islands overnight, the ship is now at the far south-eastern end of the archipelago.
+Having cruised down the eastern coastline of the Falkland Islands overnight, the ship is now at the far southeastern end of the archipelago.
 Here lies the remote Sea Lion Island which features a barren and windswept landscape.
 Launch the zodiacs and go ashore to view the wildlife colonies found here.
-Three species of penguin including gentoo, magellanic and rockhopper exist in the vicinity.
+Three species of penguin including gentoo, Magellanic and rockhopper exist in the vicinity.
 Southern elephant seals and South American sea lions are found hauled out on the beaches.
 Once ashore, look for king cormorants and striated caracaras.
 The steamer duck is another known resident.
 Pending good weather conditions, visit neighboring Bleaker Island, another settlement on this remote eastern coast of the Falklands.
 In the evening, sail into the Scotia Sea towards South Georgia.

 South Georgia is a thrilling location for history buffs and the rusting relics of the early whaling industry surround you.
 Observe several of the old stations at locations including Leith, Husvik and Stromness.
 A highlight is a visit to Grytviken – the largest of the whaling stations, situated at the head of Cumberland Bay.
 It is here that you can visit the gravesite of Sir Ernest Shackleton.
-For many, being in the presence of the great explorer will be a highlight of the trip.
+For many, being in the presence of the great explorer is a highlight of the trip.
 There’s an excellent museum at Grytviken, maintained by the South Georgia Heritage Trust, and the restored church, built by the original Norwegian whalers, provides a fascinating glimpse into the past.

-Weather and ice will dictate the ship's crossing of the Scotia Sea from South Georgia to Antarctica, leading you perhaps to the South Orkney Islands or Elephant Island.
-As with all itinerary planning, the expedition leader and captain will make a decision based on the conditions at the time.
+Weather and ice dictate the ship's crossing of the Scotia Sea from South Georgia to Antarctica, leading you perhaps to the South Orkney Islands or Elephant Island.
+As with all itinerary planning, the expedition leader and captain make a decision based on the conditions at the time.

 The South Orkney Islands represent the peaks of a submarine mountain range called the Scotia Arc, connecting South Georgia to the South Shetland Islands.
 Often shrouded in fog and surrounded by ice much of the year, a chance to visit these islands doesn’t come often.

 After so much anticipation, enter the icy waters of the Antarctic Peninsula in the vicinity of Mikkelson Harbour or Cierva Cove.
-Snow covered mountains soar from the dark waters.
+Snow-covered mountains soar from the dark waters.
 Along the shoreline in the bays and harbors of the Peninsula lives an incredible abundance of wildlife.
 Large rookeries are home to chinstrap, gentoo and Adelie penguins.
 Seals live on the ice floes, including the powerful leopard seal.
 Gulls, skuas and cormorants are also found nesting and feeding at many sites along the Antarctic Peninsula.

 After several busy days of exploration along the Antarctic Peninsula, it’s time to return to South America.
 The educational presentations continue as you enjoy an entertaining and memorable voyage recap by the Expedition Leader.
 Join the photography experts in the multimedia room to download and back-up your precious images.
 If weather conditions allow, make a rounding of Cape Horn.
 This fabled stretch of water is home to legendary tales of exploration and early navigation.
 It’s a fitting place to reflect on a wonderful expedition to some of the most remote corners of the planet.
-Approaching the entrance to the Beagle Channel in early evening light, enjoy a special dinner attended by the Captain of the ship.
+Aproaching the entrance to the Beagle Channel in early evening light, enjoy a special dinner attended by the Captain of the ship.